lawik/notes/CM4 + TPM2 = Secure(r)?.md

 - Anything within the boot.img is modified and the boot.sig is refreshed using the private key that is held by us, off device.

+This boots into the Linux kernel.
+It runs our init code.

 ## Locking down the TPM

+boot_tpm.sig as well?

+# init

+Our init code is responsible for mounting things, switching into the right rootfs.
+It will also be responsible for setting up dm-verity and dm-crypt.
+These require secrets.

+At this stage we should re-verify our situation.
+The code that is running needs to check that it is actually running a properly signed boot.img by checking boot.sig.
+The bootloader checked this but we cannot know that the bootloader checked this.
+We can't know we are on the right device.
+But we can verify that the